CERN-CERT/WAD/README.md

 Results are categorized depending on type of technology (whether it is CMS or database etc.).
 There are now over 700 technologies that can be discovered using WAD.

+## Installation
+[WAD is available via PyPI](https://pypi.python.org/pypi/wad), so in order to install it, you simply need to run following command:
+`pip install wad`

 ## Usage
 Use `wad -h` to print help text.
 JSON is used for convenient formatting of output data.